Status of Our Work

 • Building Skills for Difficult Conversations

-The Community Dialogue Facilitation Network (CDFN) is a home-grown initiative to strengthen our campus community by developing and promoting skills related to group facilitation and managing difficult dialogues.
+The Community Dialogue Network (CDN) is a home-grown initiative to strengthen our campus community by developing and promoting skills related to group facilitation and managing difficult dialogues.
 The initiative aims to create and grow a network of practitioners skilled in equity-minded facilitation and community building.
-The initiative will continue in 2022-23.
+In 2022-23, CDN graduated 44 faculty and staff across two cohorts and is continuing in 2023-24.

 • Providing Financial Resources for Students